ppeuchin/MadLibs-in-csharp/README.md

 # madlibs

-a simple project with just the basic knowledge of c#
+a simple word game project with just the basic knowledge of c#

 a mix of string interpolation, string concatenation and methods